Bytelandian/Amazon-S3/README.md

 5. Import the project 'MyAWS' into Eclipse.
 Goto File → Import → Existing Project into Workspace and then select the MyAWS folder.
 6. The App can be executed by choosing Run option in the Run menu.
-The app requires Access Key ID and Secret Access Key to use AWS API.
-These can be added to the credentials file present in "/home/username/.aws/" folder.

 #### To use Proxy
 Update file [proxy](proxy.properties), set useProxy=True and add host,port, username and password.